makai281/nmtpy/README.md

 nmtpy currently only supports Python 2.7 but we plan to move towards Python 3 in the future.

+## Ensuring Reproducibility

+When we started to work on **dl4mt-tutorial**, we noticed an annoying reproducibility problem:
+Multiple runs of the same experiment (same seed, same machine, same GPU) were not producing exactly the same training and validation losses after a few iterations.

+The first solution that was [discussed](https://github.com/Theano/Theano/issues/3029) in Theano issues was to replace a non-deterministic GPU operation with its deterministic equivalent.
+To achieve this, you should **patch** your local Theano installation using [this patch](patches/00-theano-advancedinctensor.patch) unless upstream developers add a configuration option to `.theanorc`.

+But apparently this was not enough to obtain reproducible models.
+After debugging ~2 months, we discovered and [fixed](https://github.com/Theano/Theano/commit/8769382ff661aab15dda474a4c74456037f73cc6) a very insidious bug involving back-propagation in Theano.

+So if you care (and you absolutely should) about reproducibility, make sure your Theano copy has above changes applied.
+If you use
+Theano from `master` branch and your clone is newer than *17 August 2016*, the second fix is probably available in your copy.

+Finally just to give some numbers, this irreproducibility was causing a deviation of 1 to 1.5 BLEU between multiple runs of the same experiment.

 ## Configuring Theano

 Here is a basic `.theanorc` file recommended for best performance: